This page describes how you should prepare for ScalaBridge: software to install and things to read.

 An Example Project

-Download (or fork or clone, if you are familiar with Git) the Creative Scala template to get a simple Scala project (with some reasonably appealing output).
+If you joining the Foundations track (learning to program), download (or fork or clone, if you are familiar with Git) the Creative Scala template to get a simple Scala project (with some reasonably appealing output).